Information for Students

 - attend the program information session and induction events,

-- prepare for and participate in at least four meetings with your mentor between May-October,
+- prepare for and participate in at least four meetings with your mentor over an approximate 8-week period

 - set goals for the program and negotiate activities to attain those goals,